cloudflare/cf-ui/discussions/functional-testing-containers.md

 > **Note:** I'm specifically talking about not unit testing user interaction.
 > The state => ui unit tests should definitely stick around.

-I'm interested in what others think about this, and what problems might arise if we do this.